sellerlabs/welcome/README.md

 - [ ] You'll be asked your preferred computer so it can be prepared for you.

 - [ ] You'll be assigned a firstname.lastname@sellerlabs.com email address.
 Set that up.
-This will include an email alias of firstname.lastname@roundsphere.com.

 - [ ] You will receive a "Welcome Letter" from Human Resources that will cover instructions for your first day, payroll and benefit information.

 ## When you start:
 - [ ] Connect to [wifi](https://github.com/sellerlabs/lounge/blob/master/wifi.md) if you're in the Athens office.

-- [ ] Ask your team to invite you to the appropriate Slack channels.
+- [ ] You should have received invitations to Slack - ask your team to invite you to the appropriate Slack channels.

-- [ ] Ask your team to invite you to the everyone, devs, and other appropriate Google Apps groups.

-- [ ] Ask someone on your team to add you to the appropriate Google Calendars: [Seller Labs Events](https://calendar.google.com/calendar/embed?src=roundsphere.com_v7o7fnubciu8pi5ihni437j6e4%40group.calendar.google.com&ctz=America%2FNew_York) and [Leave](https://calendar.google.com/calendar/embed?src=roundsphere.com_sd6r3nmregejpaqdv6jb945d00%40group.calendar.google.com&ctz=America%2FNew_York).
+- [ ] DevOps should have set you up to the appropriate Google Apps groups and Calendars for Events and Leave:  [Seller Labs Events](https://calendar.google.com/calendar/embed?src=roundsphere.com_v7o7fnubciu8pi5ihni437j6e4%40group.calendar.google.com&ctz=America%2FNew_York) and [Leave](https://calendar.google.com/calendar/embed?src=roundsphere.com_sd6r3nmregejpaqdv6jb945d00%40group.calendar.google.com&ctz=America%2FNew_York).
 Note that most of your teammates' calendars are also accessible to view by searching for their name in the left sidebar on Google Calendar.
 You can then toggle viewing their calendar on and off.
 This might be nice for someone you'll be pairing with a lot in your first weeks, or for your manager.

 - [ ] If you'll be working in the Athens office, get a key fob from the office manager.
 This will allow you to open the electronically locked doors to our office after hours, and the gate to the parking deck downstairs anytime.
 Confirm where you can park on the parking [map](https://51ea6219-a-926af68e-s-sites.googlegroups.com/a/roundsphere.com/sellerlabsnet/office-space/parking/athens-parking-map.jpg)!